 By listing sales actions, salespeople keep track of all the key stages of canvassing and have a clear vision of their progress.
 The prospecting status may also be shared to colleagues.

-Prioritising your leads and prospects
+Prioritizing your leads and prospects

 This column must be continually updated, along with all other information contained in the file.
 If not, you run the risk of duplicating or missing certain commercial actions.
+Collaboration among the sales team is essential, and the team can use this table to stay aligned, organized, and ensure consistent tracking of all sales prospects.

 Boosting your prospecting table and your sales